tindll/MMS/README.md

 - ### What now ?
    Having spent most of my time recently; either learning about trading with techinical analysis and the basic principles of machine learning or failing resit exams, I intend on taking a break.
-   <br> Having said that, there are still many tasks that I haven't yet done, including pattern recognition (like in[this paper](https://mpra.ub.uni-muenchen.de/60825/1/MPRA_paper_60825.pdf) or [this one](https://projet.liris.cnrs.fr/imagine/pub/proceedings/ICANN-2010/papers/6354/63540130.pdf))
+   <br> Having said that, there are still many tasks that I haven't yet done, including pattern recognition (like in [this paper](https://mpra.ub.uni-muenchen.de/60825/1/MPRA_paper_60825.pdf) or [this one](https://projet.liris.cnrs.fr/imagine/pub/proceedings/ICANN-2010/papers/6354/63540130.pdf))

 *List of tasks in progress and to do are under the project tab.*